cloudberrydb/cloudberrydb-site/docs/cbdb-overview.md

 <summary>Click to see details</summary>

 - **Even data distribution**: By using Hash and Random methods for data distribution, Cloudberry Database takes better advantage of disk performance and solves I/O bottleneck issues.
-- **Choice of multiple storage types**:
+- **Storage types**:

     - Row-based storage: Suitable for scenarios where most fields are frequently queried, and there are many random row accesses.
     - Column-based storage: When you need to query a small number of fields, this method can greatly save I/O operations, making it ideal for scenarios where large amounts of data are accessed frequently.

-- **Special storage modes**: Cloudberry Database has different storage modes such as Heap storage, AO row storage, AOCS column storage to optimize the performance of different types of applications.
+- **Specialized storage modes**: Cloudberry Database has different storage modes such as Heap storage, AO row storage, AOCS column storage to optimize the performance of different types of applications.
 At the finest granularity level of partitioning, a table can have multiple storage modes.
 - **Support for partitioned tables**: You can define the partitioning of a table based on specific conditions.
-During querying, the system will automatically filter out the sub-tables that are not needed for the query, thus enhancing query efficiency.
+During querying, the system will automatically filter out the sub-tables that are not needed for the query to improve query efficiency.
-- **Efficient data compression function**: Cloudberry Database supports multiple compression algorithms, such as Zlib 1-9 and Zstandard 1~19, to enhance data processing performance and maintain a balance between CPU and compression ratio.
+- **Efficient data compression function**: Cloudberry Database supports multiple compression algorithms, such as Zlib 1-9 and Zstandard 1~19, to improve data processing performance and maintain a balance between CPU and compression ratio.
 - **Optimization for small tables**: You can choose to use the Replication Table and specify a custom Hash algorithm when creating the table, allowing for more flexible control of data distribution.

 </details>

 ## Multi-layer data security

 Cloudberry Database enhances user data protection by supporting function encryption and transparent data encryption (TDE).
-This means that the Cloudberry Database kernel performs these processes invisibly to users.
-The data formats subject to this encryption include Heap tables, AO row storage, and AOCS column storage.
-In addition to common encryption algorithms like AES, Cloudberry Database also supports national secret algorithms, allowing seamless integration of your own algorithms into the transparent data encryption process.
+TDE means that the Cloudberry Database kernel performs these processes invisibly to users.
+The data formats subject to TDE include Heap tables, AO row storage, and AOCS column storage.
+In addition to common encryption algorithms like AES, Cloudberry Database also supports national secret algorithms, allowing seamless integration of your own algorithms into TDE process.

 <details>
 <summary>Click to view details</summary>

 Cloudberry Database focuses on data security and provides security protection measures.
 These security measures are designed to satisfy different database environment needs and offer multi-layer security protection:

 - **Database isolation**: In Cloudberry Database, data is not shared between databases, which achieves isolation in a multi-database environment.
-If cross-database access is needed, you can use the DBLink feature.
+If cross-database access is required, you can use the DBLink feature.
 - **Internal data organization**: The logical organization of data in the database includes data objects such as tables, views, indexes, and functions.
 Data access can be performed across schemas.
 - **Data storage security**: Cloudberry Database offers different storage modes to support data redundancy.
-It uses encryption methods including AES 128, 192, 256, DES, and national secret encryption to secure data storage.
+It uses encryption methods including AES 128, AES 192, AES 256, DES, and national secret encryption to secure data storage.
 It also supports ciphertext authentication, which includes encryption algorithms like SCRAM-SHA-256, MD5, LDAP, RADIUS.
 - **User data protection**: Cloudberry Database supports function encryption and decryption, and transparent data encryption and decryption.
 The process is implemented by the Cloudberry Database kernel without any user interaction.
 It supports data formats such as Heap tables, AO row storage, and AOCS column storage.
-In addition to common encryption algorithms like AES, it also supports national secret algorithms, allowing you to easily add your own algorithms into transparent data encryption.
+In addition to common encryption algorithms like AES, Cloudberry Database also supports national secret algorithms, allowing you to easily add your own algorithms into transparent data encryption.
-- **Detailed permission settings**: To satisfy different users and objects (like schemas, tables, rows, columns, views, functions), Cloudberry Database provides a range of permission setting options.
-These include `SELECT`, `UPDATE`, execution rights, and ownership.
+- **Detailed permission settings**: To satisfy different users and objects (like schemas, tables, rows, columns, views, functions), Cloudberry Database provides a range of permission setting options, including `SELECT`, `UPDATE`, execution, and ownership.

 </details>